salcedoe/MtMdocs/docs/matlabBasics/Logical.md

 You can also create logical arrays by converting perfectly good numeric arrays into logical ones using the function **`logical`**.
 This is known as **type casting**.
 (1)
 { .annotate }

-1. because your changing (or casting) the variable type from one type to another.
+1. because you're changing (or casting) the variable type from one type to another.

 !!! example "Convert a Numeric Array into a Logical array"

      ```matlab linenums="1"
      N = [0 1 2 3] % create a 1x4 numeric vector
-     L = logical(n) % convert to a 1x4 logical vector
+     L = logical(N) % convert to a 1x4 logical vector
      ```

      ```matlab title="result"